Jose Trevino Player Props: Yankees vs. Orioles

 Jose Trevino At The Plate

-- Trevino has four doubles, three home runs and seven walks while batting .210.
+- Trevino is batting .210 with four doubles, three home runs and seven walks.

 - Trevino has an RBI in 10 of 47 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.